john-chapman/john-chapman.github.io/_posts/2016-12-31-compute-tips-1.md

 ---
 layout: post
 title: Compute Tips 1 - Memory Access
-date: 2016-12-01
+date: 2016-12-31
 comments: true
 published: true
 tags: compute shader, memory access, cache coherency, hlsl, glsl
 ---

 Writing concurrent programs is tricky.
 Writing _optimal_ concurrent programs is really tricky.
 Knowing the hardware of the target platform is a must, especially for perf-critical applications like realtime graphics.
-In this post we'll look at the different approaches required to solve 'embarrassingly parallel' problems on the GPU versus the CPU.
+In this post we'll look at how writing a loop to solve an 'embarrassingly parallel' problem differs on the GPU versus the CPU.

 It's common to have compute shader threads perform some work on a list of items, e.g. updating a particle system, culling a light list, etc. Each group runs some number of threads, and each thread does some portion of the work.
 You might therefore write a loop like this: